 - Determinants of the social environment of health (for example social cohesion, empowerment, networks)

-- (Citizen) Participation and intersectional collaboration
+- (Citizen) Participation and intersectional collaboration and the role of a broker

 - (Participatory) action research methods